-Kenya Food and Drink
+Kenya Food & Drinks

 It is hard to describe cuisine in Kenya as being truly “Kenyan” as each region has its own indigenous menus.
 Communities within Kenya have different menus that reflect the different regions and livelihoods.
 Despite this, some dishes made in Kenya reflect Indian, Arab and European influences.
 Swahili dishes tend to use a combination of ginger, chili, coconut, cream, lime and crushed tamarind seeds.
 The people of Kenya like to use locally sourced ingredients and tend to barbecue meat, especially beef and goat.

 Githeri: This dish is a mixture of boiled maize and beans.
 It is a popular dish in the Central Province among the Kikuyu community.

 Kachumbari: This consists of a mixture of chopped tomatoes, onions and peppers.
 An uncooked salad dish, it is usually paired with Nyama Choma (roasted meat - usually beef).